What to Do if You are Being Investigated for an Offence

 Adverse Inferences

-If you do have a defence, explanation or proof that you are innocent of the offence you are being investigated for, and you do not actually inform the investigator of this defence, explanation or proof, and then you later raise it in court as a defence, the judge will be entitled to view your defence with a very healthy dose of suspicion and skepticism.
+During the police investigation process in Singapore, If you do possess a defence, explanation or proof that you are innocent of the offence you are being investigated for, and you do not actually inform the investigator of this defence, explanation or proof, and then you later raise it in court as a defence, the judge will be entitled to view your defence with a very healthy dose of suspicion and skepticism.
 This entitlement of the court to draw adverse inferences against you is covered by Section 261 of the Criminal Procedure Code.

 So, do you keep silent about your involvement in an offence because it incriminates you or do you tell the investigators what you know so that an adverse inference will not be drawn against you later?